mkmark/x4-notes/README.md

 It will give you:

 - safer working environment for your drop collector
-- guarantee a place to by/repair/update your ships before you have your own facility
+- guarantee a place to buy/repair/update your ships before you have your own facility

 It requires you

 - have an Asgard stationed there
-- or at least, when it's an emergency, any personal piloted M ship to disable the invader's engine and turret so that local reinforcements can finish it
+- or at least, when it's an emergency, any personally piloted M ship to disable the invader's engine and turret so that local reinforcements can finish it

 An Asgard may not be enough.
 You may need to teleport there to save it.

 A defense station may be the best defender, but is rather inflexible (say if you want to remove the block and let Xenon pour in).
-I may do this in future.
+I may do this in the future.

 ### shipyard block

-If not blcoked, NPC faction will produce capital ships threatening Xenon or their own neighbours.
-Buy/dock ships (usuablly 2 L 1 XL) in their fabrication bay to block their production.
+If not blocked, NPC faction will produce capital ships threatening Xenon or their own neighbors.
+Buy/dock ships (usually 2 L 1 XL) in their fabrication bay to block their production.

 - pause game right at ship construction 100% finished
 - issue a dock and wait command and remove the undocking command
 - fire/remove the pilot

-Occationally fired/removed pilot may still managed to undock the ship before fired/removed.
+Occasionally fired/removed pilot may still manage to undock the ship before being fired/removed.
 You will need to redock the ship (best in person) to the dock.
-Do not request docking permission, just fly into the intended fabrication bay and the correct docking permission will be auto granted.
+Do not request docking permission, just fly into the intended fabrication bay and the correct docking permission will be auto-granted.

 A ship with no pilot (excluding yourself) will not be removed in any way, thus a reliable block on the shipyard, much better than production module hacking or other methods.

 FAF cannot build their pirate ships in this way, which is a highly preferable side effect, and saves one's trouble to do Split plots.

-But SCA ships can still be there, because they are spawned.
+But SCA ships can still be there because they are spawned.

 ## full loop factory